 The calculation of baseline methane emissions from biomass residues dumped, left to decay or burnt in an uncontrolled manner without utilizing them for energy purposes depends on the applicable baseline scenario (B1, B2 or B3).
-If for a certain biomass residue type k, leakage can not be ruled out by using one or uncontrolled burning of biomass residues (tCO2e)
+If for a certain biomass residue type k, leakage can not be ruled out by using one of the approaches L_1 , L_2 or L_3 outlined in the leakage section, then no baseline methane emissions can be claimed from decay, dumping or uncontrolled burning of that biomass quantity.
+Baseline emissions from decay, dumping or burning of biomass residues are calculated as follows:

-$$BE{CH4,biomass,y} = BE{CH4,B1/B3,y} + BE{CH4,B2,y}$$ (16)
+$$BE{CH4,biomass,v} = BE{CH4,B1/B3,v} + BE{CH4,B2,v}$$ (16)